MicrosoftDocs/sql-docs/docs/azure-data-studio/tutorial-qds-sql-server.md

 ---
-title: Tutorial: Enable the five slowest queries sample widget
+title: "Tutorial: Enable the five slowest queries sample widget"
 titleSuffix: Azure Data Studio
 description: This tutorial demonstrates how to enable the five slowest queries sample widget on the database dashboard. ms.prod: sql